FuelLabs/sway-applications/name-registry/SPECIFICATION.md

 ### `extend()`

-Any user can extend the expiry of a given name
+Any user can extend the registration duration of a given name

 1. If the payment is sufficient for the duration
 2. If the payment is in the correct asset

 ### `set_identity()`

-The owner of the name should be able to change the identity to which the name resolves
+The owner of the name can change the identity to which the name resolves

 ### `set_owner()`

-The owner of the name should be able to change the owner of the name
+The owner of the name can change the owner of the name

 ## Information that is presented to users